lej35340/Hypervisor_based_backup_demo/README.md

 This project targets on a fault recovery approach for heterogenous real-time critical systems in the automotive area using hypervisor techniques.
 The demonstrator shows how bare-metal software running on a microcontroller board can be backed up by a microprocessor based board.
-For more information concerning the theorethical background, please read the documentation in the Docs directory.
+For more information concerning the theoretical background, please read the documentation in the Docs directory.

 ## Raspberry Pi and Arduino Demonstrator
 For easy reconstruction of the demonstrator setup, the two most popular "playground-boards" were used: the Raspberry Pi 4 and the Arduino UNO.